Samuel Ward Academy

 Samuel Ward Academy's B Block, with a few students and the headteacher standing in front.

 Samuel Ward Academy (formerly Samuel Ward Arts and Technology College) is a coeducational secondary school and sixth form located in Haverhill in the English county of Suffolk.

+The school is named after Puritan lecturer Samuel Ward, the son of Haverhill minister John Ward.
+Ward was elected as Town Preacher at St. Mary-le-Tower (now Ipswich Minster), serving for approximately 30 years.